PeterVels/ISPF-Tools/README.md

 Ever wondered what server ports are reachable from your mainframe?
 Been asked by the network guys to check connectivity to a certain port?
 PORTSCAN to the rescue!

+### Known limitations ###

+Some connection attempts take a long time to time out.
+Be patient!
+It shouldn't take more than a minute.

 ### Instructions ###